The Maple Ridge Christmas Festival is a one-day event with live entertainment and a parade in early December.

 Christmas in Maple Ridge

-Maple Ridge celebrates the start of the Christmas season with live entertainment and festive activities at Memorial Peace Park on the first Saturday in December.
+Maple Ridge usually celebrates the start of the Christmas season with live entertainment and festive activities at Memorial Peace Park on the first Saturday in December.
 The place is decorated with lights and other holiday decorations.

-At the event there are children’s crafts, photo opportunities with Santa and a small number of other family-friendly activities.
+In years when the festival doesn’t get cancelled, at the event there are children’s crafts, photo opportunities with Santa and a small number of other family-friendly activities.
 Hot chocolate is served and candy canes, cookies and popcorn are also usually given out.

-The festival itself is a small event, lasts for just a couple of hours and offers a little fun before the parade which processes for around eight blocks through the heart of the downtown area.
+The festival itself is a small event, lasts for just a couple of hours and offers a little fun before the parade which progresses for around eight blocks through the heart of the downtown area.

 Where is the Festival?

-The Maple Ridge Christmas festival takes place at Memorial Peace Park which is located between 224th Street and the ACT Arts Theatre (at 11944 Haney Place).
+The Maple Ridge Christmas festival typically takes place at Memorial Peace Park which is located between 224th Street and the ACT Arts Theatre (at 11944 Haney Place).
 The park is just a block south of Dewdney Trunk Road and about 5 blocks north of the Lougheed Highway.

 Maple Ridge Christmas Parade

 The Santa Claus parade in Maple Ridge is a fairly small and short parade, but a good one.
-It begins on Plaza Street, heads west along Dewdney Trunk Road, and then heads south down 224th.
+It usually begins on Plaza Street, heads west along Dewdney Trunk Road, and then heads south down 224th.
 From there it goes around the Memorial Peace Park along Haney Place before continuing south along 224th Street and then west along Selkirk before finishing at 223rd.

 In the parade there are usually a handful of floats, a small marching band, people on horseback, a fire truck and Santa.
 It’s a nice parade – short, but with good-quality entries and fun to watch at night.